October Cohort

 Food that will genuinely ruin you for anywhere else — the restaurants we return to are the kind of places that don't need to advertise because the people who know them keep coming back.

 Some evenings carry more energy — Park Street lit and social, the city outward-facing and alive.
-Others are slower — wandering College Street's endless book markets, moving through the Indian Museum at your own pace, evenings along the Ganges where time stops feeling urgent and the city softens into the dark.
+Others are slower, evenings along the Ganges where time stops feeling urgent and the city softens into the dark.

 You are not seeing one version of Calcutta.
 You are moving through a city in the act of becoming something — and finding that you are too.